responsiv/subscribe-plugin/README.md

 ### How the subscription engine works

 The subscription engine uses services and invoices to determine whether a specific subscription is active for a user.
 When someone purchases a subscription, the system creates a membership for them, if one does not exist already.
 An instance of the subscription plan, called a service, will be added to the membership, along with the first invoice.

+Once the customer pays the invoice, the service and membership become active for the plan interval.